This post may contain affiliate links. Please read our disclosure policy.

 - Preheat oven to 350 degrees F.

-- Process sugar in food processor for 1-2 minutes to create a fine powder.
+- Process 1 3/4 cups white sugar in food processor for 1-2 minutes to create a fine powder.

-- In a large bowl, combine sugar, cake flour, and salt.
+- In a large bowl, combine sugar, 1 1/4 cups cake flour, and 1/4 teaspoon salt.
 Using a fine mesh sieve and another large bowl, shake flour/sugar/salt mixture through sieve from one bowl to the other five times to fully sift.
 Each time, it should go through faster.

-- Using a stand mixer with the whisk attachment, beat the egg whites on medium speed.
-Once they start getting foamy, add the cream of tarter and all of the extracts.
-Continue processing until medium to firm peaks form.
+- Using a stand mixer with the whisk attachment, beat the 1 1/2 cups egg whites on medium speed.
+Once they start getting foamy, add the 1 teaspoon cream of tartar as well as the 1/2 teaspoon vanilla extract, 1/2 teaspoon almond extract, and 1/2 teaspoon orange extract.
+Continue whisking until medium to firm peaks form.

 - Add a layer of the flour and sugar mixture to the egg whites and gently fold to combine.
 Continue process until everything is well combined and smooth, but be sure to fold gently to maintain as much air as you can.